Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/_index.md

 title: "Using  PKI exits: Start here"
 linkTitle: "Using PKI exits"
 weight: 190
---- This book describes the rules for implementing the PKI exit.
+---This book describes the rules for implementing the PKI exit.
 This book begins with this topic which describes the following PKI exit concepts: